-- Note Prepare an overnight culture of the VCS257 strain (see the table in Preparing the Host Strains) prior to performing the protocol for the positive wild-type lambda DNA control (see Positive Wild-Type Lambda DNA Control for the Gigapack III Packaging Extract). - 1.
+- Note Prepare an overnight culture of the VCS257 strain (see the table in Preparing the Host Strains) prior to performing the protocol for the positive wild-type lambda DNA control (see Testing the Efficiency of the Gigapack III Packaging Extract with the Wild-Type Lambda Control DNA). - 1.
 Streak the bacterial glycerol stock onto the appropriate agar plates (see the table in Preparing the Host Strains).
-Incubate the plates overnight at 37°C.

-- 2. Inoculate an appropriate medium, supplemented with 10 mM MgSO4 and 0.2% (w/v) maltose, with a single colony. - 3.
+Incubate the plates overnight at 37°C. - 2.
+Inoculate an appropriate medium, supplemented with 10 mM MgSO4 and 0.2% (w/v) maltose, with a single colony. - 3.
 Grow at 37°C, shaking for 4-6 hours (do not grow past an OD{600} of 1.0).
 Alternatively, grow overnight at 30°C, shaking at 200 rpm. - Note The lower temperature keeps the bacteria from overgrowing, thus reducing the number of nonviable cells.
 Phage can adhere to nonviable cells resulting in a decreased titer. - 4.
-Pellet the bacteria at $500 \times g$ for 10 minutes. - 5.
+Pellet the bacteria at $500 \times g$ for 10 minutes and discard the supernatant. - 5.
 Gently resuspend the cells in half the original volume with sterile 10 mM MgSO_4 . - 6.
 Dilute the cells to an OD{600} of 0.5 with sterile 10 mM MgSO4.